-The development and construction of business jets has been part of the Executive Jets division since 2002.
-Compared to its competitors Gulfstream (1958), Bombardier (1978) and Cessna (1969), the company's entry into the production of business jets comes late.
-Unlike Bombardier, Embraer developed its first business jet, the Legacy 600, based on a commercial aircraft, the Embraer ERJ.
+The development and construction of business jets has been part of the Executive Jets business unit since 2002.
+Compared to its competitors Gulfstream (1958), Bombardier (1978) and Cessna (1969), Embraer's entry into business jet manufacturing is late.
+Unlike Bombardier, Embraer developed its first business jet, the Legacy 600, based on a commercial airliner, the Embraer ERJ.

-- Since 2002 also active as a provider of business jets with the Embraer Executive Jets business unit
+Since 2002, also active as a provider of business jets through its Embraer Executive Jets division

-- Project "Duet" with Porsche, synchronising the designs of the Embraer Phenom 300E with the 911 Turbo S for a limited special edition
+"Duet" project with Porsche, synchronizing the designs of the Embraer Phenom 300E with the 911 Turbo S for a special limited-edition model

-- Main company Empresa Brasileira de Aeronáutica S.A. is listed on the New York and Brazil Stock Exchanges, but shares are also traded on major German stock exchanges
+Main company Empresa Brasileira de Aeronáutica S.A. is listed on the New York and Brazil Stock Exchanges, but shares are also traded on major German exchanges

 Embraer's rise from state-owned company to global corporation in just 20 years

-From 1965, an agency of the Brazilian state, the Centro Técnico de Aeronáutica (CTA), worked on the development of a twin-engine small transport aircraft for use on unpaved runways.
-In mid-1969, Empresa Brasileira de Aeronáutica (Embraer for short) was founded as Brazil's state aircraft factory.
+Starting in 1965, an agency of the Brazilian state, the Centro Técnico de Aeronáutica (CTA), worked on the development of a twin-engine small transport aircraft for use on unpaved runways.
+Then, in mid-1969, Empresa Brasileira de Aeronáutica (Embraer for short) was founded as Brazil's state-owned aircraft factory.
 This step was motivated by the military government's desire to become more independent from foreign countries.

-After the failed development of a new modern turboprop aircraft (project name "CBA 123 Vector"), the self-confident aircraft manufacturers were in crisis.
-When the company was privatised in 1994, the workforce had shrunk to a quarter.
+After the failed redevelopment of a modern turboprop aircraft (project name "CBA 123 Vector"), the self-confident aircraft manufacturers were in crisis.
+When the group was privatized in 1994, the workforce had shrunk to a quarter.

-With jet-powered regional jets and a consistent export orientation, Embraer got back on the road to success in the mid-1990s.
-The ERJ 145 took off for the first time in 1995 and quickly became a bestseller with more than 1000 sold.
+With jet-powered regional aircraft and a consistent focus on exports, Embraer returned to the road to success in the mid-1990s.
+The ERJ 145 took off for the first time in 1995 and quickly became a bestseller, with more than 1,000 samples sold.

 At the Farnborough International Airshow in 2000, Embraer introduced the Legacy 600 as a business jet variant of the Embraer Regional Jet.
-Almost 2 years later, the subsidiary Embraer Executive Jets was founded, in which the business jet development is still located today.
+Just less than two years later, the subsidiary Embraer Executive Jets was founded, which is still responsible for business jet development today.

-Based on the Eclipse 500, the Phenom 100 was designed as an air taxi and introduced to the market in 2008.
+Based on the Eclipse 500, the Phenom 100 was designed as an air cab and launched in 2008.
 It formed the basis for the development of the larger Phenom 300.

-In order to offer potential customers additional options between the Phenom 300 (price: US$7 million) and the Legacy 600 (price: US$26 million), two aircraft families were added to the portfolio in the late 2000s: the Legacy 450 and 500 belong to the midsize jet segment and impressed with a flat cabin floor in a stand-up cabin.
+In order to offer potential customers additional options between the Phenom 300 (price: $7 million) and the Legacy 600 (price: $26 million), two aircraft families were added to the portfolio in the late 2000s: the Legacy 450 and 500 belong to the midsize jet segment and boasted a flat cabin floor in a stand-up cabin.

-What was now missing from Embraer's offering was a long-range widebody jet: with the Praetor 500 and Praetor 600 aircraft, this gap was closed in 2018.
-From now on, Embraer Executive Jets have options for all common categories of business aviation.
+What Embraer's offering now lacked was a long-range widebody jet: the Praetor 500 and Praetor 600 aircraft closed this gap in 2018.
+From now on, Embraer Executive Jets will have options for all common categories of business aviation.

 Today's Embraer Business Jet Portfolio

-- Phenom 100EV: The Phenom 100 impresses by combining the performance of a jet with the manoeuvrability of a turboprop.
-As a Very Light Jet, it is designed to operate with only one pilot in the cockpit.
+Phenom 100EV: The Phenom 100 impresses by combining the performance of a jet with the maneuverability of a turboprop.
+As a Very Light Jet, it is designed for operation with only one pilot in the cockpit.
 Since 2017, the latest variant 100EV with reduced weight and higher performance is available.

-- Phenom 300E: Originally developed as a larger variant of the popular Phenom 100, Embraer has been offering the optimised 300E version since 2018, which flies faster and further than many competitors in the light business jet category such as the Cessna Citation CJ4.
-Eye-catching features include a more modern livery and a redesigned cabin.
+Phenom 300E: Developed originally as a larger variant of the popular Phenom 100, Embraer has offered the optimized 300E version since 2018, which flies faster and farther than many competitors in the light business jet category such as the Cessna Citation CJ4.
+Eye-catching features include a more modern paint scheme and a redesigned cabin.

-- Praetor 500: As one of the fastest midsize business jets, the Praetor 500 takes passengers to distant destinations in a time-saving manner.
-For example, it enables journeys from the US West Coast to Europe with only one stopover.
+Praetor 500: As one of the fastest midsize business jets, the Praetor 500 takes passengers to distant destinations in a time-saving manner.
+For example, it enables travel from the U.S. West Coast to Europe with just one stopover.
 Embraer first sent the business jet into the skies in 2018 as a longer-range option of the Legacy 450.

-- Praetor 600: The Praetor 600 offers more space and range than its smaller brother.
-The luxurious aircraft is popular, for example, for private direct flights between London and New York.
-Thanks to its certification for London City Airport and other smaller airports, the largest Embraer is valued for journeys between distant and remote destinations.
-The Praetor 600 was developed as a variant of the Legacy 500 with additional range.
+Praetor 600: Offering more space and range than its smaller sibling, the Praetor 600 is a luxurious aircraft popular for direct private flights between London and New York, for example.
+Thanks to its certification for London City Airport and other smaller airports, the largest Embraer is valued for travel between distant and isolated destinations.
+The Praetor 600 was developed as a variant of the Legacy 500 with additional reach.

 Frequently Asked Questions (FAQ)